AmiliaSalva/Azure-Honey-Net-SOC/README.md

 ## Architecture Prior to Implementing Hardening Measures and Security Controls
 ![Architecture Diagram](https://i.imgur.com/y48PiBY.png)

+Before Hardening Measures and Security Controls:

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the "BEFORE" stage of the project, all resources were initially deployed with public exposure to the internet.
+This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
+The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
+Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+After Hardening Measures and Security Controls:

+For the "AFTER" stage, I implemented a series of hardening measures and security controls to improve the environment's overall security posture.
+These improvements included:

+- <b>Network Security Groups (NSGs)</b>: I hardened the NSGs by blocking all inbound and outbound traffic, with the sole exception of my admin workstation.
+This ensured that only authorized traffic from a trusted source was allowed to access the virtual machines.

+- <b>Built-in Firewalls</b>: I configured the built-in firewalls on the virtual machines to restrict access and protect the resources from unauthorized connections.
+This step involved fine-tuning the firewall rules based on the specific requirements of each VM, thereby minimizing the potential attack surface.

+- <b>Private Endpoints</b>: To enhance the security of other Azure resources, I replaced the public endpoints with Private Endpoints.
+This ensured that access to sensitive resources, such as storage accounts and databases, was limited to the virtual network and not exposed to the public internet.
+As a result, these resources were protected from unauthorized access and potential attacks.

+By comparing the security metrics before and after implementing these hardening measures and security controls, I was able to demonstrate the effectiveness of each step in improving the overall security posture of the Azure environment.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/JeElX9R.png)<br>